spaish.details

 Restoration (immediate)

-- Reads array of open selectors from sessionStorage
+- Reads stored data from sessionStorage

 document.querySelectorAll()